Estuary

 Cons

-• Latency: While Fivetran uses change data capture at the source, it is batch CDC, not streaming.
-Enterprise-level is guaranteed to be 15 minutes of latency.
-Business critical is 1 minute of latency, but costs more than 2x the standard edition.
+• Latency: While Fivetran uses change data capture at the source, its primary focus is on batch data rather than streaming.
+Fivetran’s Standard tier guarantees 15 minutes of latency.
+Enterprise and Business Critical is 1 minute of latency, but costs more than 2x the standard edition.
 Its ELT architecture can also be slowed down by the target load and transformation times.

-• Costs: Another major complaint are Fivetran’s high vendor costs, which have been 5x the cost of Estuary as stated by customers.
-Fivetran costs are based on monthly active rows (MAR) that change at least once per month.
-This may seem low, but for several reasons (see below and the pricing section) it can quickly add up.
+• Costs: Fivetran’s high vendor costs can become an issue, as they have been 5x the cost of Estuary as stated by customers.
+Fivetran costs are based on monthly active rows (MAR), or the number of rows updated or added within a month.
+This may seem like a transparent pricing model, but for several reasons (see below and the pricing section) it can quickly add up.

-• Unpredictable costs: Another major reason for high costs is that MARs are based on Fivetran’s internal representation of rows, not rows as you see them in the source.
+• Unpredictable costs: One major reason for high costs is that MARs are based on Fivetranʼs internal representation of rows, not rows as you see them in the source.
+This can make the MAR model opaque and difficult to properly budget.

 • Support: Customers also complain about Fivetran support being slow to respond.
 Combined with reliability issues, this can lead to a substantial amount of data engineering time being lost to troubleshooting and administration.

-• DataOps: Fivetran does not provide much control or transparency into what they do with data and schema.
-They alter field names and change data structures and do not allow you to rename columns.
+• DataOps: Fivetran does not provide much control or transparency into what they do with data and schema: they alter field names and change data structures and do not allow you to rename columns.
 This can make it harder to migrate to other technologies.
-Fivetran also doesn’t always bring in all the data depending on the data structure, and does not explain why.

 Fivetran's pricing is based on monthly active rows (MAR).
 This can be very unpredictable because MARs are based on Fivetran’s internal representation of data, not yours.
 Any non-relational or nested data gets turned into highly normalized rows that raise costs.